eclipse-sumo/sumo/docs/web/docs/Networks/Import/OpenStreetMap.md

 Sometimes, information such as speed limit is missing in the raw data and must be inferred from the abstract type of the road (i.e. motorway).
-Different simulation scenarios require different modes of traffic and thus different parts of the traffic infrastructure to be imported.
+Different simulation scenarios require different modes of traffic and thus require different parts of the traffic infrastructure to be imported.
 The tool for making these choices are via typemaps.
 SUMO provides recommended typemaps in the folder {{SUMO}}/data/typemap/.
 They are explained below.

-- **osmNetconvert.typ.xml** default settings. appropriate for rural and motorway scenarios.
+- **osmNetconvert.typ.xml** default settings.
+Appropriate for rural and motorway scenarios.
 This is used in the absence of user-specified types.
-All other typemaps are intended as *patches* to this typemap
+All other typemaps are intended as *patches* to this typemap.
-- **osmNetconvertUrbanDe.typ.xml** Changes default speeds to reflect typical urban speed limits (50km/h)
+- **osmNetconvertUrbanDe.typ.xml** Changes default speeds to reflect typical urban speed limits (50km/h).
-- **osmNetconvertPedestrians.typ.xml** Adds sidewalks for some edge types and sets permissions appropriate for pedestrian simulation
+- **osmNetconvertPedestrians.typ.xml** Adds sidewalks for some edge types and sets permissions appropriate for pedestrian simulation.
-- **osmNetconvertBicycle.typ.xml** imports bicycle lanes
+- **osmNetconvertBicycle.typ.xml** Imports bicycle lanes.
 - **osmNetconvertShips.typ.xml** Imports waterways and ferry routes.
   This typemap can be combined with any other typemap.
 - **osmNetconvertRailUsage.typ.xml** Imports additional